Sylpheo/skyflow.io/README.md

 #### Salesforce addon

-1. Data service to send SOQL requests to Salesforce using the request() method.
+1. Data service to send SOQL query to Salesforce using the query() method.

 #### Wave addon

-1. Data service to send SAQL requests to Wave using the request() method.
+1. Data service to send SAQL query to Wave using the query() method.